decretist/Dissertation/Chapter3/chapter3.md

     Formally, Sg is not divided into parts; all of its content is presented in the form of cases.
-The first case, however, is unique to Sg, and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the *Decretum*. (*Causa* I appears as *Causa* II in Sg.)
-It contains a subset of canons and *dicta* found in Part I, presented in almost exactly the same order in which they appear in other versions of the *Decretum*.
-(There is one relatively minor exception with respect to the ordering of the
-    texts: the four canons corresponding to D.32 c.3, c.4, c.6, and
+The first case, however, is unique to Sg and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the *Decretum*. (*Causa* I appears as *Causa* II in Sg.)
+It contains a subset of canons and *dicta* found in Part I of the first recension and the vulgate, presented in almost exactly the same order in which they appear in those versions of the *Decretum*.
+(There is one relatively minor exception with respect to the ordering of the texts: the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)
-    c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.) @larrainzar_borrador_1999 [653].
-Notably, *Causa
+    @larrainzar_borrador_1999 [653].
+Notably, *Causa Prima* contains
-    Prima* contains no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).
+    no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

 [^44]: @pennington_biography_2014; @pennington_biografia_2014; and
 @pennington_biography_2018.